kbarbary/website/pages/index.rst

 how to make it easier for scientists to discover, use and contribute to it.
 See `software </software>`_ for some open-source projects I'm involved with.

-Occasionally, I write up some of my explorations in open-source scientific software in the `blog </blog>`_ section of this site.
+Very occasionally, I write up some of my explorations in open-source scientific software in the `blog </blog>`_ section of this site.

 .. |twitter| image:: images/twitter.png